wittyfox/S3DatabaseBackup/README.md

 ```
 php artisan vendor:publish --tag=s3-backup
 ```
 This will publish a s3backup.php config file in your /config directory.
-You can adjust a few thing there.
+You can adjust how many backups your S3 bucket can store/hold.
 <hr>

 ## Usage